ueffel/caddy-imagefilter/README.md

 * WEBP (only input)

 There is currently no pure go WEBP library, that can encode (not just decode) WEBP images (maybe [someday](https://github.com/golang/go/issues/45121)).
-Therefore images in WEBP will be encoded as PNG as fallback.
+Therefore, images in WEBP will be encoded as PNG as fallback.

 It's recommended to keep transformed images in a cache to improve response times and don't do